 WARDROBE DEHUMIDIFIER

 A bottle-shaped natural dehumidifier made of silica gel, Water Bottle by 250 Design is a valuable addition to any fashionista’s closet and will be especially useful for those who live in grand old houses prone to dampness or in humid climates.
-It is designed to hang on the bar between garments, but can also be laid flat in a drawer or placed .
+It is designed to hang on the bar between garments, but can also be laid flat in a drawer or placed upright.
 The humidity of the closet is absorbed into the silica gel in the bottle.
 Once it has reached its absorption limit, the dehumidifying effect will weaken; at this point, the gel should be removed from the bottle and dried in a microwave for 2-3 minutes, or out in the sunlight for 1-2 days.
-The dehumidifier is a brainchild of 250 Design, a multiple award-winning Korean company focuse on sustainable, environmentally friendly design of functional everyday objects with a minimalist, simple aesthetic.
+The dehumidifier is a brainchild of 250 Design, a multiple award-winning Korean company focused on sustainable, environmentally friendly design of functional everyday objects with a minimalist, simple aesthetic.

 http://250.or.kr